mmwtsn/github-buttons/README.md

 - `count: true` (displays the total number of followers, stargazers or forks)
 - `large: true` (increases the button size)

-Note: the default values for size and style are "small" and "fork".
+The default values for size and style are "small" and "fork".
 No configuration options are needed to create a small-sized button.

+### A Note About Dimensions
+Setting fixed sizes for these buttons can cause overflow issues for buttons including "count" if the width is smaller than the button.
+This scenario can occur if a fixed pixel width is set.
+For example, if you were to set the width of a "star" button with count to the exact dimensions of its current size that button would not render properly should the count grow one decimal place further.

+For this reason the width has deliberately been set generously.
+Feel free to tweak this manually using the included HTML classes of `star`, `fork` and `follow`.
+If an additional specificity is required each button also has a generic `github-button` class.

 The first line creates a new instance of the GitHub::Button class with the user name `mmwtsn` and repository `github-buttons`.
 Each additional line will print a different button.
 For illustrative purposes all possibile combinations are shown below.